adamtow/geocuts/docs/English.md

 ### Next Steps
 These actions appear after you installed GeoCuts or if you have reset your settings.

 - **Install GeoCuts Helper**: Adds the Helper shortcut to Shortcuts.
-This option disappears when you have run the command (you can find it again in Settings).
 - **Add GeoCuts Cron Job to Cronios**: Opens Cronios and adds a cron job for GeoCuts at a check frequency of your choosing.
 This option moves to the bottom of the Home screen when you first run it.
 Updating an existing GeoCuts cron job requires Cronios 1.2 or higher.

 ### ON/OFF and Current Location

-- **Enable/Disable Monitoring**: A global ON/OFF switch for GeoCuts.
+- **Enable/Disable Monitoring**: The global ON/OFF switch for GeoCuts.
 If disabled, you will not be able to monitor your location triggers from Cronios or the GeoCuts Helper shortcut.
 - **Get Current Location**: Retrieves your current location using either the [Get Current Location or Get Current Weather action](#current-location).
 - **Show Current/Last Location**: Displays either your current location or your last location in your default mapping application.